 In addition to choosing plants that deer don’t like, most troubling situations with deer in your garden can be prevented by installing fencing and/or using repellents.
 Fencing works best if you have heavy unwanted foraging by deer.
 Repellents may suffice if the unwanted foraging is low to moderate.
 Keep in mind that food preferences of deer vary according to geographical area, season, and availability of food.
 If a portion of your landscaping contains plants that deer find tasty, you may need to protect that particular part of your landscape.

-A former coordinator for the Master Gardener Program in the San Francisco Bay Area says that deer wonʼt touch plants in the mint family and the lavender family.
+A former coordinator for the Master Gardener Program in the San Francisco Bay Area says that deer won’t touch plants in the mint and lavender families.

 Fencing to Keep Out Deer

 You may wish to use non-toxic deer repellents with a smell or taste that is offensive to deer.
 In order to be effective, repellents need to be applied regularly every 3-4 weeks, after rains, and on new growth as the plants grow.
-The Humane Society of the United States advises that repellents with putrid odors such as the sulphur-based odor of rotten eggs seem to be more successful than taste-based repellents.
+The HSUS advises that repellents with putrid odors such as the sulphur-based odor of rotten eggs seem to be more successful than taste-based repellents.

 Various combinations of both aversive tastes and odors have proven to be effective.
 One very simple, odoriferous repellent is a bar of Irish Spring Soap.
 Leave the wrapper on and drill a hole through the center of each bar.
 Run a string through the hole in each bar.
-Then hang each individual string with its bar of soap on bushes and trees 3 feet apart up to a height of 6ʼ.
+Then hang each individual string with its bar of soap on bushes and trees 3 feet apart up to a height of 6’.
 You can also shred Irish Spring Soap and scatter it throughout your garden.
 Mesh bags filled with fresh garlic can also be hung from trees.
-Recipes and ideas for homemade repellents are available from the Humane Society of the United States and in the book, Living with Wildlife by Diana Landau et al, Sierra Club Books.
+Particularly effective commercial deer repellents and tips for applying them can be found here

 No Bird Netting

-Black plastic “bird netting” that is advertised as a bird repellent is not recommended to repel either deer or birds.
-Animals can become tangled in bird netting placed over trees and plants.
-Imagine how difficult it would be to free terrified skunks, raccoons, birds, and other wild animals that can get caught in bird netting.
+Plastic “bird netting” that is advertised as a bird repellent is not recommended to repel either deer or birds.
+Wildlife can become tangled in bird netting that is placed over trees and plants.
+It is difficult to free terrified skunks, raccoons, birds, and other wildlife that are trapped in bird netting.

-If you come upon an uninjured fawn do not touch it.
-Its mother is probably browsing nearby.
-An uninjured fawn that is lying flat in the grass may be following its instinct to hide from predators while it waits for its mother to return.
-Unless a fawn is in obvious danger, leave it alone and go away so its mother will feel it is safe to return.
+If you come upon uninjured fawns do not touch them.
+Their mother is probably browsing nearby.
+Uninjured fawns lying flat in the grass may be following their instinct to hide from predators while they wait for their mother to return.
+Unless fawns are in obvious danger, leave them alone and go away so their mother will feel it is safe to return.

 Folks who live in deer habitat can enjoy visits from deer if they share some of their vegetation with them and protect the plants they value most.
 If you have additional questions concerning deer in your garden, contact your local wildlife rehabilitation center.
-To find a nearby rehabilitation center visit the National Wildlife Rehabilitators Association or consult Living With Wildlife by Diana Landau et al, Sierra Club Books.
+To find a local wildlife rehabilitation center visit the list of rehabilitation centers here.

-An abundance of deer in some residential areas and parks has prompted some communities to consider primitive ways of killing deer, such as shooting or allowing volunteer bow hunters access to the deer.
-Those who are opposed to these primitive, inhumane methods object to the suffering and painful lingering death the methods cause the deer, the fawns who are orphaned when their mothers are killed, and the potential danger that the methods can pose to nearby humans.
-In the end, killing deer with bullets and arrows only temporarily reduces the number of deer until the population builds up once again, and the situation continues as before.
+An abundance of deer in some residential areas and parks has prompted some communities to consider primitive ways of killing deer, such as shooting deer, or allowing volunteer bow hunters access to the deer.
+Those who are opposed to these inhumane methods object to the suffering and painful, lingering death the methods often cause the deer, the fawns who are orphaned when their mothers are killed, and the potential danger the methods can pose to nearby humans and pets.
+In the end, killing deer with bullets, arrows, or other methods only temporarily reduces the number of deer until the population builds up again, and the situation continues as before.

-A permit for non-lethal deer control is required from the state.
-The goal of the HSUS-approved program is to promote tolerance for the presence of deer and co-existence with them in a human-created environment.
-HSUS’ non-lethal deer control program requires support from the human community where deer overpopulation occurs and depends strongly on the agreement of its leaders.
-Often it is a Homeowner’s Association, Property Owners Association, or City Council that contacts HSUS for assistance.
+The goal of the DCMC Plan is to promote tolerance for the presence of deer and enable harmonious co-existence with them.
+The plan requires support from the community and depends strongly on the agreement of the community’s leaders.
+Often it is a Homeowners’ Association, Property Owners Association, or City Council that contacts HSUS for assistance.

-Communities grappling with a very high population of deer and the often strident controversy that accompanies the situation need to know that they have effective non-lethal options.
+Communities grappling with a high population of deer and the often strident controversy that accompanies the situation need to know that they have effective non-lethal options.
 Communities may contact HSUS to discuss conducting a pilot project for deer management and coexistence and learn more about options for fertility control of deer.
 HSUS reports that immunocontraceptives can be used to stabilize and reduce a deer population over time.